TomBombadil95/tomhomework1/README.md

 # tom's homework1

+### This repository contains:

+* a file .pdf with Hackerrank submissions

-### it contains PROBLEM 1 + PROBLEM 2  submissions and a file .py with all the code scripts created during the Hackerrank practice.
+* a file .py with all the code scripts created during the Hackerrank practice.